Home > Blog >

 • Walmart+ shoppers spend $79 per visit vs $62 for non-members: Premium membership tiers offer convenience and incentivize higher cart values.

-4. Behavior of loyalty program members
+4. How do loyalty program members behave differently from non-members?

 Understanding how loyalty members interact with brands reveals behavioral trends that businesses can leverage.
 From frequency to spend, these patterns show how loyalty programs shape consumer behavior.
+Notably, brands offering branded tracking pages report higher engagement during the post-purchase window, a critical moment for reinforcing loyalty.

 • 81% of free program members shop more frequently: Regular engagement shows the effectiveness of low-barrier entry rewards.